-Recently we have been updating our stories and wanted to share with you the story behind Cothiemuir Hill Woodland Burial in Aberdeenshire, including how natural burials have been a long part of our history, just in a slightly different way...
+Recently we have been updating our stories and wanted to share with you the story behind Cothiemuir Hill Woodland Burial Ground in Aberdeenshire, including how natural burial has been a long part of our history, just in a slightly different way...

 Cothiemuir Hill woodland burial lies at the heart of the historic Forbes Estate in the Howe of Alford, Donside, Aberdeenshire.
 It has a special, historically important place, for thousands of years.
 Located within the beautiful Strathdon countryside natural, native wildflowers and mushrooms grow around the burial glades, while wildlife and birds inhabit the woodland and surrounding hills which makes it an enchanting place to be.

-We started offering natural burial meadow as part of the Forbes Estate in 2006, with the owner and custodian Malcolm Forbes looking after the woodland burial and everyone who has a connection with it.
+We started offering natural burial at the woodland burial ground which is part of the Forbes Estate in 2006, with the owner and custodian Malcolm Forbes looking after the woodland burial ground and everyone who has a connection with it.
 Malcolm lives in the nearby Castle Forbes that for almost six hundred years has been the seat of Premier Lord of Scotland.

 While the connection with history is not just that of the castle and estate, it is also a place that has offered natural burials thousands of years long before we started thinking about them.
 The 4500 BC Neolithic Stone Circle is an important part of the history of the woodland burial ground, marking what is thought to be an ancient burial ground.
 It is protected ancient monument that is cared for and protected by the Forbes Estate, ensuring that our history is remembered and protected.
 Allowing it to remain a place that or future generations can enjoy alongside our natural burials, that are low impact and take into consideration the importance of this beautiful monument.